deconstructedAdron/deconstructed/ws/contents/articles/api-docs/index.md

 ### /identity/by

-This API end point provides a query interface very similar to the device by interface except that it provides only a single response for any of the keys.
+This API route provides a query interface very similar to the device by search query interface except that it has an additional parameter option (identitykey) provides only a single element in response for any of the keys.
 As it returns the data for the device in a post consociated state after a convergence of the data has occurred.
 The converged by end point provides information

     curl -X POST -H "Content-Type: application/json" -d '' http://api.deconstructed.io/identity/by/?access_token=123456789